onnx/sklearn-onnx/docs/index.rst

-scikit-onnx: Convert your scikit-learn model into ONNX
+sklearn-onnx: Convert your scikit-learn model into ONNX
 ======================================================

 .. list-table: